This is where I currently live in KL. EDIT: This is an old post. I’ve since moved out.

 Firstly, the inspiration came from Alan Corey, the author of the book ‘A Million Dollars by 30: How to Overcome a Crap Job, Stingy Parents, and a Useless Degree to become a Millionaire before (or after) turning Thirty.’
 It looks like this:

 Alan’s (Mr Corey?) aim is to live as frugally as possible in one of the most expensive places to live in the world (New York), and he use multiple tactics to increase his net worth to that big number – ONE MILLION before he turns 30.

-Ok, so maybe some of his methods are a bit, uh, different (for example, he first lives in a dodgy part of town, and I mean here so dodgy that NONE OF HIS FRIENDS WOULD VISIT HIM), and he did get some unbelievable luck when choosing his first properties.
+Ok, so maybe some of his methods are a bit, uh, unconventional (for example, he lived in a dodgy part of town, and I mean here so dodgy that NONE OF HIS FRIENDS WOULD VISIT HIM), and he did get some unbelievable luck when choosing his first properties.

 And I love being creative in beating the system.

 Alan wrote about a tactic which I eventually used: to rent out a whole place and sublets it so that effectively, you live there rent-free (or close to rent-free).

 Alan was more extreme than me – he practically lived in the office bit of his rented house so he could sublet the rest.
 I wanted the attached toilet, so I took the master bedroom.
 This left the middle and small room free.

 I’m not comfortable telling you guys how much I got the place for, but suffice to say that Whole Apartment Rental minus Middle Room Rental minus Small Room Rental equals RM150.